-- c.
-Evaluate possible relationships between size of the upstream watershed, location of management practices, and distance downstream where effects of nutrient reductions can still be observed. - d.
-Coastal estuaries integrate upstream land use practices with ocean tidal contributions.
-Estuarine residence time estimates help determine appropriate temporal scales for monitoring. - 2.
+- a.
+The size of the watershed that drains to the monitoring station will determine the duration of monitoring.
+The larger the watershed, the longer the lag in response time. - b.
+Smaller, upstream watersheds have better likelihood of demonstrating early success of management practices in reducing nutrients because of shorter response lag time in large systems. - c.
+Evaluate possible relationships between size of the upstream watershed, location of management practices, and distance downstream where effects of nutrient reductions can still be observed. - 2.
 Consider end use of the information in determining appropriate scales for monitoring. - a.
-Modeling data sets typically have different spatial-temporal scales than assessment data sets. - b.
-Evaluating long-term effectiveness of management practices has different spatial-temporal scales than determining the effectiveness of management practices during individual storm events (e.g., biotic water quality relationships, annual nutrient loading). - 1.
-Assess system dynamics in determining the minimum period needed to establish a reference frame. - a.
+Modeling data sets typically have different spatialtemporal scales than assessment data sets. - b.
+Evaluating long-term effectiveness of management practices has different spatial-temporal scales than determining the effectiveness of management practices during individual storm events (e.g., biotic water quality relationships, annual nutrient loading).

+B. Determine appropriate reference period.

+- 1. Assess system dynamics in determining the minimum period needed to establish a reference frame. - a.
 In general, the longer the better for establishing a reference. - b.
 One year is typically not sufficient to establish a reference. - c.
-Watershed characteristics such as size and land use can affect the reference baseline period (e.g., watersheds with legacy nitrogen and phosphorus might have considerable lag times before response to management practices can be observed). - d.
-Coastal systems are also affected by ocean tidal contributions, that vary not only seasonally and annually but also in response to La Nina/El Nino and other oscillations that span multiple decades. - 2.
-Evaluate hydrologic period of record for various-sized watersheds and stream types in the coastal counties.
+Watershed characteristics such as size and land use can affect the reference baseline period (e.g., watersheds with legacy nitrogen and phosphorus might have considerable lag times before response to management practices can be observed). - 2.
+Evaluate hydrologic period of record for various-sized watersheds and stream types in Mississippi.